tashirosota/ex-r_enum/README.md

 **WIP**

-Extensions for Enumerable modules compatibled with Ruby and Rails.ActiveSupport.
+Extensions for Enumerable modules that aims to be compatible with Ruby and Rails.ActiveSupport.
-And it perfect support for native functions too by metaprogramming.
+It also provides full support for native functionality through metaprogramming.

 ## Installation